bup/bup/Documentation/bup-config.5.md

     "Handling large directories" in the DESIGN in the `bup` source for additional information.

+    *NOTE:* Using the same index to save to repositories that have differing values for this option can decrease performance because the index includes hashes for directories that have been saved and changing this option changes the hashes for directories that are affected by splitting.

+    A directory tree's hash allows bup to avoid traversing the directory if the index indicates that it didn't otherwise change and the tree object with that hash already exists in the destination repository.
+Since the the value of this setting changes the hashes of splittable trees, the hash in the index won't be found in a repository that has a different `split-trees` value from the one to which that tree was last saved.
+As a result, any (usually big) directory subject to tree splitting will have to be re-read and its related hashes recalculated.

 pack.packSizeLimit
 :   Respected when writing pack files (e.g. via `bup save ...`).
     Currently read from the repository to which the pack files are